singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Components-and-Architecture.md

    **Figure 1:** Basic Horizon Cloud Service on Microsoft Azure System Architecture

 Figure 1 demonstrates the automated provisioning of a Horizon Cloud Service pod on your Microsoft Azure capacity. **Note:** Deployments into Microsoft Azure were previously referred to as nodes.
-(For a more detailed diagram, see [VMware Horizon Cloud Service on Microsoft Azure Requirements Checklist For New Pod Deployments - Updated for the March 2020 Service Release](https://docs.vmware.com/en/VMware-Horizon-Cloud-Service/services/hzncloudmsazure.getstarted15/GUID-5F69086E-E061-48F3-93D9-9705B8B5FD8A.html), under **Reference Architecture**.)
+(For a more detailed diagram, see [VMware Horizon Cloud Service on Microsoft Azure Requirements Checklist For New Pod Deployments - Updated As Appropriate for Pods That Deploy Starting From the May 2021 Service Release Date](https://docs.vmware.com/en/VMware-Horizon-Cloud-Service/services/hzncloudmsazure.getstarted15/GUID-5F69086E-E061-48F3-93D9-9705B8B5FD8A.html), under **Reference Architecture**.)

 1. Your Microsoft Azure infrastructure-as-a-service (IaaS) provides capacity.